Benjamin Tingley Rogers: Goes to Montreal

-The BC Sugar refinery
+The British Columbia Sugar Refining Company

 Rogers opened the BC refinery in 1890, only four years after the founding of the City of Vancouver.
+Initial orders of sugar cane was imported through ocean going vessels from the European colonies in the East Indies, including the Philippines and island of Java.

 In letter written by Rogers to Vancouver Mayor David Oppenheimer and the city council, dated January 27, 1890, Rogers proposes to build a sugar refinery “constructed of brick in the most substantial manner” in just eight months.
 Rogers requested from the city council a grant of $40,000 and rights to water for 15 years, at no charge.
 The council agreed all of Rogers’ requests, including the payment of $15,525 for the site of the refinery, but they offered him a grant of only $30,000.
 Also stipulated in the agreement was the requirement by the city that Rogers not hire any Chinese workers.

 Since the Asian workers were paid less than the white workers, the city believed businesses would show preferential hiring to the Chinese, thus defeating some of the purpose of bringing the business into the city.
 A hidden poster uncovered from within the walls of the building, dating to 1895 stated "Chinese Industry, Coolie Labor or Home Industry, White Labour," it read.
 "Use only sugars refined in our own country."
 The illustration on the poster was of a Chinese worker lifting sugar for 10 cents a day, and a white worker pushing a wheelbarrow hauling barrels of sugar labeled BC Sugar working for two dollars per day.
 Rogers agreed not to hire Chinese labor.
 Raw sugar was imported over sea from Australia, Asia and Central America.

 Success

 BC Sugar was highly successful.
+In 1910, the trademark B.C.
+Sugar Refinery—Rogers was registered.
+Beginning 1913, part of its success was the popularity of Rogers' Golden Syrup using the by-product of the refining process of cane.
+It was developed by chemist Robert Boyd.
 Rogers became a wealthy man from the enterprise, building two mansions which are landmarks today; Gabriola on Davie Street, and Shannon on Granville.

 Personal life

-On June 1, 1892 Rogers married Mary Isabella Angus in Victoria, British Columbia.
+On June 1, 1892, Rogers married Mary Isabella Angus in Victoria, British Columbia.
 Angus was born in 1869 and married Rogers after migrating from England to Canada in July, 1885 with her parents.
-The couple had four sons, who all succeeded Benjamin as presidents of the company after his death.
+The couple had four sons, who all succeeded Benjamin as presidents of the company after his death, as well as three daughters.
 One grandson also was president.

+Death

+B.T.
+Rogers died of cerebral hemorrhage in his Vancouver mansion on June 17, 1918.
+He was 52 years old.